michaelcourcy/verified-data-services/readme.md

 Nearly all major databases vendor or database specialists provide an operator that capture their expertise.

-We recommand our customer to use operators for their data services so that they benefit high availability and high security.
+We recommand using operators for your data services:
+- You'll benefit high availability and high security very easily.

-Also using a vendor operator give you the possibility to ask for support, even if in the first place you use the community or developper edition.
+- You can upgrade to a vendor supported version even if in the first place you use the community or developper edition.

 ## Supported operators